cadolphs/aoc_2022/docs/day16.md

 Okay.
 Giving up on this one :) The "all-pairs shortest distance" idea is right on, and then we can use dynamic programming where the recursive argument is a _bitmap_.

+And back!
+It doesn't leave me alone :) Got the shortest distance graph going.
+Now the dynamic programming.
+There's one thing I'm wondering.
+We can either do the full dynamic programming recursion for each branch all the way down.
+Or we can do a _quick and dirty_ estimate of the _best possible_ value a given branch could yield.
+And if that upper bound is lower than what we _currently_ have for the branch, we don't even need to bother!
+It's a short-cut heuristic.
+For that to do well, we probably want to use some sort of greedy heuristic.

+Woah.
+I did it!
+Part 1 solved correctly.
+Wasn't even _so_ bad in the end.